Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Motivations for our approach

+We seek to predict an individual's activity schedule, i.e. their sequence of activity participations (such as home or work) and when they will occur.
+Predictions are modelled dependent on input labels.
+Labels may belong to the individual undertaking the activity schedule, such as age, their household, such as income, or attributes more broadly associated with the activity schedule, such as weather conditions or transport connectivity.

+Predicted schedules should be correctly structured, in particular temporally consistent, such that schedules do not have overlapping activity participations or gaps.
+Predicted schedules should also be realistically controllable by explanatory labels so that new scenarios can be modelled, for example, by increasing the age of individuals or improving their connectivity.
+Schedules are observed to be highly varied, and only some of this variation can be attributed to the explanatory labels.
+The distribution of predicted schedules should also realistically reflect this uncertainty.

-In this section, we detail why activity scheduling should be considered as a generative, rather than compositional, problem.
-We then detail why a structured latent model, the Variational Auto-Encoder (VAE), is preferred.
+The treatment of activity scheduling as a generative problem is foundational to our approach to modelling schedule variance.
+In the following, we detail why and how activity scheduling should be considered as a generative problem.
+We then provide theoretical support for the good performance of our chosen architecture.
 Key notation for this section is summarised in Table \ref{tab:gen_gloss}.